bp2008/BlueIrisRegistryReader/README.md

 # BlueIrisRegistryReader
-A .NET library which reads some of Blue Iris configuration from the registry and other places too.
+A .NET library which reads some of Blue Iris and PC configuration from the registry and other places too.

 Used by:
 * https://github.com/bp2008/biupdatehelper